 - Jumping head-first into shallow water

-It is important to seek emergency medical help immediately if you experience a sudden blow or fall that involves the neck or spine and is followed by any of the following signs of a neck fracture:
+It is important to seek emergency medical help immediately if you experience a sudden blow or fall that involves the neck or spine and any of the following signs:

 - Neck pain, which will vary in severity

 - Muscle weakness